Unemployment

 -

-2013 saw the biggest difference in the rate between white 16 to 24 year olds and those from all other ethnic groups combined (17 percentage points) – by 2019, the gap had gone down to 11 percentage points
+the unemployment gap between white 16 to 24 year olds and those from the Pakistani and Bangladeshi ethnic groups was 24 percentage points in 2013 – in 2022, the gap had gone down to 11 percentage points

 -